Random1968/CI-Instance-/README.md

 # CI-Instance-
-An example of CI with Github and Jenkins.
+A basic description of CI with Github and Jenkins.